Out of the Blue (British band): Edinburgh Festival Fringe

 Out of the Blue has performed a 50-minute show annually at the Edinburgh Festival Fringe since 2004.
 Until 2009 the group performed in the then-largest theatre available at C Venues's main building on Chambers Street (C -1) and was given four consecutive Fringe Sell-Out Awards from 2006 to 2009.
 In 2010 the group relocated to the George Square Theatre (C Plaza) and performed to over 8000 audience members over the course of the festival.
 In 2011 the group worked with Pleasance Theatre, thereby achieving their fifth sell-out run.
 In 2012 the group moved to Assembly George Square Theatre and performed there again in 2013.
 In 2014 the group completed another sell-out run at the Fringe, where they performed twenty-five shows at Assembly George Square Theatre.
+As of 2022, they had done 18 Fringe show runs.